josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 coverImage: raycast-to-alfred.png
 coverWidth: 16
 coverHeight: 9
 excerpt: After a year or so of using Raycast, I'm switching back to Alfred.
-This is what prompted me to make that decision, and why I may or may not stick with that decision.
+This is what prompted me to make that decision, and why I may or may not stick with it.
 ---

 <script>